-Art Therapy Ottarsdottir offers a wide variety of lectures for institution staff, social organizations and various other groups.
-The lectures are held at Art Therapy Ottarsdottir and at select locations, relative to demand at any one time.
-For further information, please email: email@example.com
+A wide variety of lectures for institution staff, social organizations and various other groups are offered at Art Therapy Ottarsdottir.
+The lectures are held at Art Therapy Ottarsdottir and at select locations, relative to the need at any one time.
+Online lectures are also offered over the Internet.
+For further information, please email: email@example.com.

 Memory Through Pictures